jckarter/clay/doc/language-reference.md

 `break` and `continue` prematurely halt execution of a `while`, `for`, or `..for` loop. `continue` resumes execution at the next iteration of the loop, and `break` resumes execution after the loop. `break` and `continue` apply to the innermost loop in which they lexically appear; they are invalid outside of a loop.

+    // Example
+    // XXX

 #### Goto statements

+    # Grammar
     GotoStatement -> "goto" Identifier ";"

 `goto` statements jump to (almost) arbitrary [labels] within the function.
 There are some restrictions: goto statements may not jump into a `var` binding's scope from outside (and thereby skip the variable's initialization).
 Jumping from an outer block into a label defined in an inner block is also currently unsupported.

+    // Example
+    // XXX

 ### Exception handling statements

 Clay optionally supports exception handling.
 The `ExceptionsEnabled?` function from the `__primitives__` module will return true when exceptions are enabled for the current compilation unit.
-Regardless of whether exception handling is enabled for runtime, the compile-time evaluator does not currently support exception handling.
+Regardless of whether exception handling is enabled for runtime, the compile-time evaluator does not currently support exception handling; the compile-time evaluator always behaves as if exceptions are disabled.

 #### Throw statements